iterate-ch/docs/Cyberduck/Connection.md

 ## Connection → Proxies

 Choose *Cyberduck → Preferences → Connection → Use system proxy settings*.
 No additional configuration needed.

-## General → Connection → Use Keychain

-Search for and save password for connections.

 ## Prefer IPv6 adresses of DNS lookups